 Even so, as Roger Consuegra recalled, “The three things he considered most relevant in his years of baseball were that 24-2 season with Deportivo, the no-hitter in Venezuela with Pages’ catch as a highlight, and playing in that All-Star Game.
 At the time only a couple of Cubans had achieved the honor.”

-Meanwhile, Garcia held the ERA lead at 2.55, but he nearly coughed it up in the last game of the season on September 26.
-He gave up four runs to Detroit in the first two innings, but – gunning for his twentieth win of the season – wound up going 12 and allowing just two more runs to finish at 2.64.
+Meanwhile, Garcia held the ERA lead at 2.55, but he nearly coughed it up in the last game of the season, on September 26.
+He gave up four runs to Detroit in the first two innings, but – gunning for his 20th win of the season – wound up going 12 and allowing just two more runs to finish at 2.64.42

 “His first job, working at the cargo department of an airline, lasted many years.
 It was also made possible by another ballplayer, Francisco Campos.
 After that he worked as a security guard until age 62.
-His inability to speak English did not help, as I recall taking calls from the Houston Colt .45’s – Paul Richards – and being offered jobs as scout and trainer for Latin pitchers.
+His inability to speak English did not help, as I recall taking calls from the Houston Colt .45’s – Paul Richards – and hearing about offers for jobs as scout and trainer for Latin pitchers.
 But it meant also a move to Houston, and my mother said no and that was the end of the story.

 “My father always tended to take under his wing Cuban ballplayers arriving in the big leagues and our house was an open house for many budding players.
 Unfortunately, he felt shunned by those same individuals he helped or befriended and that made him become very distant to his passion, baseball.”